-For 8+ years, listed unsecured-creditor attorneys Marcus etc have filed 13+ attorney fee motions on behalf of a client, discharged Chapter 7 "no asset" debtor Clark, based on pre-petition contracts, with help from contract attorney Chomsky.
-Their goal was to shift over \$500,000 of pre- and post-petition attorney's fees incurred by debtor Clark onto listed unsecured-creditors Kinney and Kim Kempton, the co-buyers of Clark's house in 2005, but Sec.
+For 8+ years, listed unsecured-creditor attorneys David Marcus etc have filed 13+ attorney fee motions on behalf of a client, discharged Chapter 7 "no asset" debtor Michele Clark, based on pre-petition contracts, with help from their contract-attorney Eric Chomsky.
+Their goal was to shift over \$500,000 of pre- and post-petition attorney's fees [incurred by Clark] onto listed unsecured-creditors Kinney and/or Kim Kempton, the co-buyers of Clark's house in 2005, but 11 U.S.C.
+Sec.
 524(a)(2) prohibits those motions.
 In re Marino, 577 B.R.
 772, 782-784 (9th Cir.
 2017).

-The dockets from cases in state and federal courts show that the courts continue to issue decisions that concede discharged-debtor Michele Clark is still personally liable to her unsecured-creditor attorneys David Marcus etc for their legal work.
+The dockets from cases in state and federal courts show that courts continue to issue decisions that concede (admit) discharged-debtor Clark is still personally liable to her own unsecured-creditor attorneys David Marcus etc for their legal work.